matrix-org/matrix-rust-sdk/bindings/matrix-sdk-crypto-js/README.md

 These WebAssembly bindings are written in [Rust].
 To build them, you need to install the Rust compiler, see [the Install Rust Page](https://www.rust-lang.org/tools/install).
-Then, the workflow is pretty classical by using [yarn], see [the Downloading and installing Node.js and npm Page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [installing yarn](https://classic.yarnpkg.com/lang/en/docs/install).
+Then, the workflow is pretty classical by using [yarn](https://yarnpkg.com/), see [the Downloading and installing Node.js and npm Page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [installing yarn](https://classic.yarnpkg.com/lang/en/docs/install).